Analysis | Mostly dead or slightly alive? Democrats don’t yet know if Build Back Better can be revived

 No real talks have resumed ever since Sen. Joe Manchin III (D-W.Va.), the key final vote needed to advance the measure, announced his opposition to the House draft and broke off talks just before Christmas.
 As reporters hounded him earlier this month, Manchin indicated no new talks had taken place — and soon after the focus shifted to his unwillingness to blow up the Senate’s filibuster rules to pass the voting legislation.

 Clearly, Democrats prefer to cobble together a less expensive Build Back Better bill that could win Manchin’s support.
-At some point in the coming weeks, however, if progress is not made with the West Virginian, that proposal is going to look a lot like the Bruce Willis character in “The Sixth Sense” with Democrats serving as the audience that finally realizes Manchin’s December declaration that “I can’t get there” was the political equivalent of Haley Joel Osment saying “I see dead people.”
+At some point in the coming weeks, however, if progress is not made with the West Virginian, that proposal is going to look a lot like the Bruce Willis character in “The Sixth Sense,” a ghost who believes he’s alive, with Democrats serving as the audience that finally realizes Manchin’s December declaration that “I can’t get there” was the political equivalent of Haley Joel Osment saying “I see dead people.”

 That’s how most presidents have seen their most ambitious proposals end, going out with a slow whimper rather than the dramatic thumbs-down flash that McCain delivered to Trump.